junfanz1/junfanz1.github.io/_posts/2021-04-17-High-Frequency-Finance-Notes.md

 3 types:

 - ARCH.
 Autoregressive conditional heteroskedastic models define variance $$\sigma_t^2$$ of return as a function of *past returns*.
 In GARCH, $$\sigma_t$$ depends on its own past values and past returns.
-- Stochastic Vol models. $\sigma_t$ doesn't depend on past returns, and depends on its own past values.
+- Stochastic Vol models. $$\sigma_t$$ doesn't depend on past returns, and depends on its own past values.
 Since $$\sigma_t$$ is not observable andd not computable from past returns, so it's difficult to estimate params of this model.
 - Realized vol models.
 Rather than modeling $$\sigma_t$$, we define $$\sigma_t$$ as realized vol computed at $$t-1$$.
 With high frequency data, return interval of 30-min keeps stochastic errors low.
-Time interval of main model is higher, as using realized vl at $t-1$ is predictor of vol between $$t-1$$ and $$t$$ relying on the vol clustering.
+Time interval of main model is higher, as using realized vl at $$t-1$$ is predictor of vol between $$t-1$$ and $$t$$ relying on the vol clustering.
 Its advantage is that we use empirical data instead of model assumptions that might be wrong.
 Note that realized vol is biased if computed at high frequency (need bias correction methd).
 And realized vol at fine vol lags behind coarse vol in lead-lag analysis, which leads to suboptimal forecat quality when predicting the next step vol. In the end, realized vol at $$t-1$$ may not be the best predictor of vol between $$t-1$$ and $$t$$, which should be replaced by a more sophisticated forecast of realized vol at $$t$$.

 ## 8.1.
 Temporal Aggregatin of GARCH